-This topic contains 2 replies, has 2 voices, and was last updated by Speedy James 1 month, 3 weeks ago.
+- This topic has 2 replies, 2 voices, and was last updated 9 months, 3 weeks ago by .

 Order books open early for Kia Soul EV, as manufacturer confirms price for ‘First Edition’ model